Nassim Hadj benali

 Problem statement

-Radar’s Key Design Moments
+Radar’s Key Decisions

 Rides start in normal dispatch.
 If not accepted after a predefined number of attempts, a trip becomes visible in a shared Radar list to eligible drivers within pickup radius